murisi/TML/README.md

 `@quote <quote_sym> <domain_sym> <quote_str>.` Here `<quote_sym>` is the
 prefix that all relations generated for the quotation should have.
 `<domain_sym>` is the domain over which arbitrary length fragments (like terms) in the quotation are defined.
-(This setup allows us to encode arbitrary arity terms without modifications to the schema.)
+Additionally the `<limit_num>` of the domain must be more than or equal to the maximum number of distinct variables used in a rule of `<quote_str>` because variables are encoded as numbers.
+Also the `<limit_num>` of the domain must be more than the largest number occuring in `<quote_str>`.
+Also, the `<arity_num>` of the domain must be more than or equal to the maximum of the term arities occuring in `<quote_str>` because term tuples are represented by lists.
-`<quote_str>` is a literal TML program surrounded in backquotes to quote.
+(This setup is what allows us to encode arbitrary arity terms without modifications to the schema.) `<quote_str>` is a literal TML program surrounded in backquotes to quote.

 An example of usage:
 ```